 The researcher(s) acknowledge that the host of the online survey (e.g., Qualtrix, Survey Monkey etc.) may automatically collect participant data without their knowledge (i.e., IP addresses.)
 Although this information may be provided or made accessible to the researchers, it will not be used or saved without participant’s consent on the researchers system.
 Further, “Because this project employs e-based collection techniques, data may be subject to access by third parties as a result of various security legislation now in place in many countries and thus the confidentiality and privacy of data cannot be guaranteed during web-based transmission.

 Questions About the Research?
 If you have questions about the research in general or about your role in the study, please feel free to contact me at <<insert your York University e-mail address>> or my supervisor, <<Insert name of supervisor>> at <<insert supervisor’s York University e-mail address>> and/or <<insert supervisor’s York University telephone number>>.
-You may also contact the Graduate Program in <<insert name of Graduate Program>> at <<insert Program e-mail address>> and/or <<insert Program telephone number>>.
+You may also contact the Program in <<insert name of Program>> at <<insert Program e-mail address>> and/or <<insert Program telephone number>>.

 This research has received ethics review and approval by the Delegated Ethics Review Committee, which is delegated authority to review research ethics protocols by the Human Participants Review Sub-Committee, York University’s Ethics Review Board, and conforms to the standards of the Canadian Tri-Council Research Ethics guidelines.
 If you have any questions about this process, or about your rights as a participant in the study, please contact the Sr. Manager & Policy Advisor for the Office of Research Ethics, 5th Floor, Kaneff Tower, York University (telephone 416-736-5914 or e-mail ore@yorku.ca).